 The testing machines are very sensitive scientific measuring devices.
 However, these devices need to be properly maintained, operated correctly, and be regularly calibrated to ensure that their readings can be relied upon.

 Refusing the Chemical Tests:

 While there are limitations to the science and applications for these chemical tests, refusing to take the tests can result in serious additional penalties for both the DMV administrative suspension of your license, and for the DUI criminal court case.
-Generally, refusing chemical testing will result in a lengthier suspension of your license.
+Generally, refusing chemical testing can result in a lengthier suspension of your license.
 In California, if you are lawfully arrested by an officer for probable cause believing you have been driving under the influence, you have “implied consent” to taking a chemical test to determine your BAC.

 - In the Field:

 Field breathalyzer tests are generally optional, but not necessarily for drivers under 21 years of age, or for drivers on DUI probation.